Exploded Axonometric

 Scene silhouette: ON

-Viewport Rectangle: OFF
+Viewport Rectangle: ON

 Layer name: 20_Make2D